GreenSaladLeaf/Bike-Share/README.md

 |2 |member |3,508,986|65.48|

-### Monthly Trip Trends
+### 2. Monthly Trip Trends
 - **Peak Usage Periods**:
-  - Members: The number of trips by members peaks in August, with approximately 437,000 trips recorded.
+  - The number of trips by members peaks in August, with approximately 437,000 trips recorded.
-  - Casual: Casual usage peaks slightly earlier, in July, with about 297,000 trips.
+  - Casual usage peaks slightly earlier, in July, with about 297,000 trips.
 The peak summer months (June to August) account for the highest share of trips for both user groups.

 - **Seasonal Variation**: